joohnq/finance-app/README.md

 ```
 npm install
 ```
-## Using App Finance
+## Using Finance App

-To use App Finance, follow these steps:
+To use Finance App, follow these steps:

 ```
 npm run build